icve/Firestarter/README.md

 ## Specific use cases
 * Record and replay keystroke (UI automation method accessible to general users)
+* Keyboard automation for platform that only support simple keyboard, such as smart TV, PC BIOS/UEFI.
 * use as wireless keyboard and mouse only KVM.
 KVM is a device allow sharing one keyboard/monitor/mouse between multiple computers, it's mostly in server rooms/data centers where admins need a quick way to switch between servers.
 * use as an wireless keylogger/injector (pen test tool)
 * Convert a bluetooth keyboard USB one (Most desktop computer does not have bluetooth, this allows desktop computer to use bluetooth keyboard)